2023 marks the ninth season of the very successful United Racing Series.

 Also new for this season is the NTN BCA Bearings Triple Crown.
 Three marquee events, held at Sunset Speedway, Sauble Speedway and Delaware Speedway, will be 150-lap contests in contrast to the standard event, which is 100-laps.
 The three-race mini-series has a prize fund of $15,000.
 First place pays $3,500, second $2,500, third $2,000 and fourth thru tenth $1,000.

-The final round of the nine-race 2023 APC United Late Model championship was held at Delaware Speedway.
-Drivers would compete in the Castrol Great Canadian 200, a 200-lap contest around the 1/2-mile semi-banked asphalt oval.
+The 2023 APC United Late Model championship opening round for Pro Late Models was held at Sunset Speedway.
+Drivers would compete in the Dayco Spring Fling 150, a one-hundred-fifty-lap contest around the 0.333-mile banked asphalt oval.

 |FINISH||START||DRIVER||SPONSOR / CAR||LAPS|